jtjacques/mturk-manage/README.md

 ## Manage HITs
 Once you have logged in, the console lists all HITs currently available for the requester.

-Loading activity is indicated using an icon in the top right of the management console, under the *Change* login link.
+Loading activity is indicated using an overlay and icon, in the centre of the screen.

 ### Finding & Viewing Tasks
 Tasks can be filtered using the status links or the search box.
 The *Active* status link shows tasks which require further human interaction, the *Waiting* status link shows just tasks which are waiting for approval or rejection, and the *Ended* status link shows tasks for which no further interaction is required and may be deleted.
 These filters update the presented list of tasks, and summary data detailed below, immediately.